mattermost/docs/source/install/heroku.rst

 4. Click **"Deploy for Free"**

-After Heroku finishes setting up the app, click "View" and your Mattermost Preview should be up and running.
+After Heroku finishes setting up the app, click **View** and your Mattermost Preview should be up and running.
 You will be taken to the account creation page, where you can enter credentials to create an account and get started.